pkivolowitz/asm_book/section_1/funcs/README2.md

 How parameters are passed to functions can be different from OS to OS.
 This chapter is written to the standard implemented for Linux.
-It differs from the **calling convention** used on, for example, the Mac in that parameters are principally passed via the scratch registers.
+It differs from the **calling convention** used on Apple Silicon where *variadic* functioned are used, for example.

-Up to 8 parameters can be passed directly via registers.
+Up to 8 parameters can be passed directly via scratch registers.
 Each parameter can be up to the size of an address, long or double (8 bytes).
-If you need to pass more than 8 parameters or you need to pass parameters which are larger than 8 bytes or are `structs`, you would use a different technique described later.
+If you need to pass more than 8 parameters or you need to pass parameters which are larger than 8 bytes or are `structs` called by value, you would use a different technique described later.

 Remember that even large data structures that are passed by reference are, in fact, passed via their base address (as a pointer).